LaunchCodeEducation/csharp-web-dev-curriculum/content/authentication/reading/getting-starting-identity/_index.md

 {{% notice blue "Note" "rocket" %}}
 Try and code along as you read more about Identity!
 <!-- TODO: Need to link proper repos to the below topics -->
-This page starts off with the code in the [Branch](Insert Repo Link here).
+This page starts off with the code in the [orm2 branch](https://github.com/LaunchCodeEducation/CodingEvents/tree/orm2) of the [CodingEvents](https://github.com/LaunchCodeEducation/CodingEvents) repository.
-The final code for this page is in the [Branch](Insert Repo Link here).
+The final code for this page is in the [authentication branch](https://github.com/gildedgardenia/CodingEvents/) of the [CodingEvents](https://github.com/LaunchCodeEducation/CodingEvents) repository.
 {{% /notice %}}

 ## Before You Start